RedSyven/chestpack-backpacks/README.md

 • Creative Mode Pickup ⛔: Chest pickup does not work in Creative Mode.
 Players have to be in Survival.
 <br />
 <br />
-• Model Alignment ⛔: Unlike mods, datapacks can’t fully customize entity models.
-While in the offhand, the Chestpack's model is anchored to the arm.
-This means it won't align to the back of the player during fast movement.
+• Model Alignment ⛔: Datapacks can’t fully customize entity models.
+Chestpack models are anchored to the arm; This means it won't align to the player's back during fast movement.